 Core themes range from IoT smart emissions monitoring, hyperlocal air quality monitoring, indoor air quality innovation, air pollution forecasting models based on neural networks, air pollution abatement systems/technologies, and mapping and visualising air quality in real-time, to managing and enforcing clean air and low emission zones, machine learning techniques to analyse weather and emissions data, deploying telematics and geo-fencing technology, EVs and hydrogen buses, mobility-as-a-service, innovative ways to clean polluted air, carbon capture and storage, and commercial sector initiatives such as emissions based parking tariffs and anti-pollution bus stops.
 We also explore the coronavirus crisis as a catalyst for change, accelerating the use of available solutions and motivating investment in new innovation.

-EMISSIONS & AIR QUALITY Smart Class, North 2022 will be hosted at The Carriageworks Theatre, Leeds, on Friday June 17th.
+EMISSIONS & AIR QUALITY Smart Class, North 2022 takes place at The Carriageworks Theatre, Leeds, on Friday June 17th.
 It follows on from EMISSIONS & AIR QUALITY Smart Class, South 2022 (hosted at Browns Courtrooms, Covent Garden, on March 30th); EMISSIONS & AIR QUALITY Smart Class, South 2021 (hosted last June at The Barn, Greencoat Place Meeting and Conference Centre); and two equally well acclaimed 2019 Emissions & AQ editions (hosted in London and Birmingham).
 Delegates will hear from industry movers, shapers and disruptors during initial rapid-fire thought leadership presentations, before moving on to in-depth consultations with experts and peers during the roundtable discussions.
 In addition, the Smart Class will feature up to 3 keynote presentations from major buyer side stakeholders giving real world insight into their collaborative initiatives, digital journeys and adoptions of emerging, transformative technologies.
-This half day interactive event is free to attend for bona fide delegates satisfying our registration criteria.
+This half day in-person event is free to attend for bona fide delegates satisfying our registration criteria.

 Previous Emissions & Air Quality Smart Classes have attracted senior delegates from stakeholders such as: